aerben/aerben.github.io-sources/source/_posts/docker-maven-1.md

 tags:
 - java
 - aws
-desc: There are many choices when it comes to deploying docker containers to AWS.
+desc: Deploying docker containers to AWS is fun and there are many options.
 Here, I explore a simple approach for Java applications that uses Spotify's dockerfile-maven plugin.
 ---

 ## Introduction